Albright Knot

 Alright!
 Done.
 That's how to tie the Albright Knot.

-Tying this fishing knot may sound and look unorthodox or complicated at first, but it's actually easy to tie with a little practice.
-Put it to the test and good luck freshwater fishing.
+Tying this fishing knot may sound and look unorthodox or complicated at first.
+But, it's actually easy to tie with just a little practice and patience.
+Put it to the test and and see for yourself.